What is a Switch in Bed? The Guide to How to Be a Switch

+What is a “switch” in bed?
 When most people think of a BDSM relationship, they usually only think of the Dominant and submissive roles (typically a guy and a girl).
 The truth is, there are many shades of gray on the kink spectrum.
 Many people (even vanilla ones) enjoy being what’s called a “switch,” and switching from Dom or sub can be a lot of fun.
-But what exactly is the definition and meaning of a switch, and how do you do it right?
-Keep reading to find out.
+If you want to learn what a BDSM switch is and how to be a switch, keep reading to find out.

 - Switching doesn’t always involve a sexual relationship